 The City of Santa Barbara will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in City of Santa Barbara offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of City of Santa Barbara, should contact the City ADA Compliance Officer as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of City of Santa Barbara, should contact the City ADA Coordinator as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the City of Santa Barbara to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.